- Around 28% of lawyers report high levels of stress daily, and 21% have faced symptoms of depression, according to the American Bar Association.

 Lastly, remember that work-life balance isn’t a one-time achievement.
 It’s a continuous process.
 Periodically reevaluate and make adjustments to ensure that you’re not losing sight of what truly matters.

-Law Firms In The US Who Prize Work-Life Balance
+Law Firms in the US That Promotes Work-Life Balance

 1. Fenwick & West